The site

 The training course will be completed by an educational programme dedicated to conservation-restoration practices on one hand and the conservation challenges of heritage sites from the late 19th and early 20th centuries in the region on the other hand, including a whole-day excursion to heritage sites which are in need of rescue interventions.

-The training course will take place from September, 26th, to October, 9th, 2021 and is organised by European Heritage Volunteers, the Centre for Cultural Heritage Belgrade / Serbia and Effendi Villa Association.
+The training course was organised by European Heritage Volunteers, the Centre for Cultural Heritage Belgrade / Serbia and Effendi Villa Association.

 European Heritage Volunteers